Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/mathematical-thinking.md

       correctness and experimentation to evaluate its performance.
     - Use formal statements to defend the validity of their design, implementation, and testing decisions made when solving the problem.

+- **Data Analysis**:
+  - Given a data set of textual and numerical values, the learner will implement and use:
+    - An appropriate statistical technique as a Python function to summarize and analyze the data.
+    - An appropriate visualization technique as a Python function that can create graphs and diagrams that highlight the salient properties of the data set.